Namaste.

 You give thanks for another day that the sun appeared so that you can have another beautiful day on earth.

-Last thing I'll say about Surya Namaskara is that we think about the sun being in your heart as well.
+Last thing I'll say about Surya Namaskar is that we think about the sun.

-So your sun,
+So your son,

-Your sun is in your heart.
+Your son is in your heart.

 Your heart is your sun.